kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 A new field `compatibilityGroups` is added inside each entry of `device.consumesCounters[]`.
 It contains a list of string group names.
-For two devices consuming counters from the same counter set to be allocated together, either both must omit the field (or set it to an empty list), or both must declare the field and share at least one group name.
+For two devices consuming counters from the same counter set to be allocated together, either both must leave the field unset, or both must declare the field and share at least one group name.
 A nil `compatibilityGroups` and an empty `compatibilityGroups: []` are treated identically.
 This means a device that declares the field is never co-allocatable